pryv/service-core/README.md

     - `callerId` (string): optional additional id passed after `accessToken` in auth after a separating space (auth format is thus `<access-token>[ <caller-id>]`)
     - `access` (object): the access object (see [API doc](https://api.pryv.com/reference/#access) for structure)

-## Test IDs tagging

-To tag test cases with IDs run: `npm run tag-tests`.
-Please use check in [test-results](https://github.com/pryv/test-results-pryv.io) for possible duplicates.

-## Test Results

-Test results are kept in the [test-results-pryv.io](https://github.com/pryv/test-results-pryv.io) repository.

-- Checkout the repository locally: `npm run init-test-results-repo`
-- Run the test suite, printing the results in `test_results/service-core/${TAG_VERSION}/${TIMESTAMP}-service-core.json` using: `npm run output-test-results`
-- Upload the results: `npm run upload-test-results`
+## About event types definitions

+The default event types definitions (`components/business/src/types/event-types.default.json`) must be kept up-to-date with `just update-event-types`, which fetches the "reference" version published online.
+(The server also tries to update this asynchronously at startup but fallbacks to the default definitions in the meantime and if the online version is unavailable or corrupted.)

 ## Troubleshooting

 ### Test failures

-If you're running into a lot of test failures because mongoDB doesn't like you today, it's maybe because your database is empty so try to run the storage tests first:
+If you're running into a lot of test failures because MongoDB doesn't like you today, it's maybe because your database is empty so try to run the storage tests first:

     $ cd dist/components/storage/ && npm test

-If you are getting multiple seamingly unrelated errors following a branch switch, rebuild the `dist/` folder using `rm -rf dist/ && npm run release`.
+If you are getting multiple seemingly unrelated errors following a branch switch, rebuild the `dist/` folder using `rm -rf dist/ && just compile-release`.

-### Cannot find module components

-When running tests in single components:
-- `Error: Cannot find module 'components/...'`: Ensure that symlink `node_modules/components` pointing to `../components` exists. (for `dist/`, `npm run release` takes care of it).

-### Unicode

-If you're blocking because 'unicode.org' doesn't like you today, here's what you do:

-    $ NODE_UNICODETABLE_UNICODEDATA_TXT=$(pwd)/UnicodeData.txt npm install

 ### Docker installation on Linux

-If you are trying to run `docker SOME_COMMAND` and get the following error:
+If you are trying to run `docker <some command>` and getting the following error:

 ```log
 docker: Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Post http://%2Fvar%2Frun%2Fdocker.sock/v1.26/containers/create: dial unix /var/run/docker.sock: connect: permission denied.